Functions

 {% functionName(arg1, arg2) %}

-AIM comes out-of-the-box with six built-in functions: equals
+AIM comes out-of-the-box with six built-in functions: equals, and, or, not, default, and debug.

 -